scottpetrovic/krita-python-auto-complete/README.md

-# Krita: Python Auto-complete generator
+# Fake pyKrita: A Python Auto-completion generator

 Is a Python "fake" module generator for PyKrita.
 Its purpose is to provide intellisense and code completion in your code editor to simplify the development process when making krita extensions.